rohanxs/yahoostock/readme.md

-# stockscrape
+# yahoo-stock
- A package designed to scrape data from various business websites such as Yahoo Finance and CNN Business.
+ A package designed to scrape data from Yahoo Finance.

 ## Installation
 ```
-pip install stockscrape
+pip install yahoo-stock
 ```
 ## Usage
-Call `print(dir(stockscrape))` and refer to method names for the statistics of a certain stock.
+Call `print(dir(yahoo_stock))` and refer to method names for the statistics of a certain stock.